 Any type of domestic violence should be taken seriously.
 In cases involving threats or perceived threats of physical harm, dial 911 and get to a safe place immediately.

-6 Ways Georgia Domestic Violence Laws Protect Victims
+Understanding Georgia Domestic Violence Laws

 To stop the cycle of domestic violence, Georgia has strict guidelines for how it handles offenders.
 The Georgia Commission on Family Violence advises that in addition to criminal sentencing for those convicted of domestic violence, these cases must also include the following: